What we offer below is a step-by-step way to approach answering these usage rights questions.

 Remember, the important foundation of and thus limitation on publicity rights: They are typically intended to prevent unauthorized commercial use of one's identity.
 Thus, they are often inapplicable unless you collect royalties or publish a book.

 You may want to evaluate how or whether to publish certain materials digitally if sharing such materials could lead to exploitation of people, resources, or knowledge.
 For example, you may determine not to publish materials if there is substantial concern that disclosure of geographic locations or persons could put the materials at those sites or particular individuals at risk.
 Alternatively, perhaps your scholarship could threaten the safety of individuals who could be punished for having spoken out against various regimes.
 These are concerns and precautions to discuss with faculty in your department, and in reference to the publishing ethics and norms of your discipline.

 Now that your work is complete, you have some decisions to make about how you want to share your work and manage your own copyright.

 Should you register your copyright with the U.S. Copyright Office?
-As a Berkeley faculty member or student, in most cases, you automatically own the copyright in your dissertation.
-However, registering copyright in your dissertation offers certain distinct advantages: It provides public record that you are indeed the author and owner, and also enables greater enforcement of your rights against infringers or plagiarists.
-Of course, if you are going to be assigning your copyright to your publisher, it's not necessary for you to register anything.
+As a Berkeley faculty member or student, in most cases, you automatically own the copyright in your scholarship.
+However, registering copyright in your work offers certain distinct advantages: It provides public record that you are indeed the author and owner, and also enables greater enforcement of your rights against infringers or plagiarists.
+Of course, if you are going to be assigning your copyright to, say, a journal publisher, it's not necessary for you to register anything.
 This question is really most pertinent if you're self-publishing or creating digital projects online.